Milind-cod3-base/AI_enabled_health_App/README.md

 Gruoutput to sitting as a dummy variable “sitting”.

 And in aiModel.py -> feedAI -> accelerometer.acceleration and gyroscope.rotation is disabled as widnows Machine doesnt come with movement sensors.

+Also, in feedAI function -> databasemanger.Storeprofile has been disabled.